yenngee/visualAnalyticsWebsite/content/post/2021-07-16-mc1-findings/index.en.markdown

 ## 3) Connections and Relationships
-This section will answer part 3 of the challenge: Characterize any biases you identify in these news sources, with respect to their representation of specific people, places, and events.
+This section will answer part 3 of the challenge: Given the data sources provided, use visual analytics to identify potential official and unofficial relationships among GASTech, POK, the APA, and Government.
+Include both personal relationships and shared goals and objectives.
+Provide evidence for these relationships.
-This section will be limited to 6 images and 500 words.
+This section will be limited to 6 images and 400 words.